Home

 A replica of the adding machine of Hahn (© Arithmeum Museum, Bonn)

 The adding device in Arithmeum has brass and steel mechanism, put in a leather-covered wooden box.
 It has six dials in a row, and the dials are set by means of a stylus.
-Obviously only addition is possible, as there is not inscription for complemented to 9 digits.
+Obviously, only addition is possible, as there is no inscription for complemented to 9 digits.

-The dials are returned to zero by turning them backwards.
-The tens-carry mechanism is simple, but fully functional.
-Later one of Hahn’s apprentices, Jakob Auch, will create similar machine (see machine of Auch), but with improved tens-carry mechanism.
+The dials are returned to zero by turning them backward.
+The tens-carry mechanism is simple but fully functional.
+Later one of Hahn’s apprentices, Jakob Auch, created a similar machine (see machine of Auch), but with an improved tens-carry mechanism.

 The construction principles of Hahn’s machines were continued by his eldest son, Christoph Matthäus Hahn (1767-1833), who worked as a court mechanic in Stuttgart, by his apprentices Jakob Auch (1765-1842) and Johann Christoph Schuster (1759-1823, he married one of Hahn’s sisters), by brothers Sauter from Esslingen (Johann Jacob Sauter (1843-1803) had been an apprentice and journeyman at the workshop of Hahn), and by his friend and schoolmate Philipp Gottfried Schaudt (1739-1809).